- Completed applications for the M.D./Ph.D. Program must be received by November 1.

 - Please see the Graduate School's list of graduate programs offered at WSU.

 Interviews for the program with M.D./Ph.D.
 Program faculty will be scheduled to coincide with interviews for medical school admission.
 Typically interviews are scheduled on Mondays.
-On the Monday morning, candidates meet as a group with the medical school admissions and go through the M.D. interview process.
+On a Monday morning, candidates meet as a group with the medical school admissions and go through the M.D. interview process.
 The candidates are then interviewed separately for the M.D. program and for the M.D./Ph.D. program by members of the interview panels.
 Each candidate will be interviewed by two or more faculty members.
 Candidates tour the medical school and the research facilities.
 In addition, candidates are offered the opportunity to meet with appropriate faculty and current M.D./Ph.D. students during their visit.

 There is no additional fee for application to this program.